Bachelors in Health Administration

 How to Get a Bachelor’s Degree in Healthcare Administration

-The healthcare industry is projected to grow 18% from 2016 to 2026 according to the Bureau of Labor Statistics.
+Healthcare industry jobs as a whole are expected to grow by 15% from 2019 to 2029 according to the Bureau of Labor Statistics.
 Along with this growth, the complexity of healthcare systems is increasing, and the need for professionals with bachelor’s degrees in health administration is expanding.
 A 120-credit bachelor’s program (which could take four years to complete full-time) will put you on a path to entry-level positions within the field.

 Bachelor of Arts vs. Bachelor of Science